udanfacy22/openwrt/README.md

 ## Support Information

-For a list of supported devices see the [OpenWrt Hardware Database](https://openwrt.org/supported_devices)
+For a list of supported devices, see the [OpenWrt Hardware Database](https://openwrt.org/supported_devices).

 ### Documentation